Cadasta/cadasta-docs/en/08-upload.md

 ![](/assets/upload-03.png)

-Note that grayed out checkboxes indicate required questions in your questionnaire (i.e. questions marked `yes` in the `required` column).
+Note that grayed-out checkboxes indicate required questions in your questionnaire (i.e. questions marked `yes` in the `required` column).
 They must be included with the file upload.

 At the bottom of this page, you may see some notes like `The following fields have no corresponding attribute` and `These attributes exist in your schema but not in your import`.